 A Commonsense Solution to New Mexico’s Forest Crisis

 In New Mexico and across the West, we see the consequences of competition, division, fragmentary policies, and short-sighted planning in the too-thick stands of trees choking our forests, the diminished habitat for wildlife, and the robbing of acequias, fertile farms, and ranchlands of the water needed to sustain life and livelihoods.
 At the same time, a shortage of well-paying jobs is leading to the growth of the region’s most significant export: our children.
-These collective failures are also evidenced in the fire scars radiating across our landscapes and the floods that roar down our valleys.
-The decimated water supplies to cities such as Las Vegas, the lost homes and lifeways, staggering firefighting costs, and incalculable human suffering.
+These collective failures are also evidenced in the fire scars radiating across our landscapes and the floods that roar down our valleys, the lost homes and lifeways, staggering firefighting costs, and incalculable human suffering.

-The good news is…a future of cultural and ecological destruction is far from inevitable.
+Yet a future of cultural and ecological destruction is far from inevitable.
 It’s a win-win if we work together quickly and cooperatively before much of the value of the burned timber is lost, and the next big fire occurs.
 There are many complaints about what is wrong — but few proposals for proactive, viable solutions.
-We’ve got one, and we ask policymakers, funders, and foundations to take a break from business-as-usual, give us a listen and invest in a new approach.
+We have one, and we ask policymakers, funders, and foundations to take a break from business-as-usual and invest in a new approach.

 Communities in Mora and San Miguel counties have been decimated by recent fires.
 Within 24 to 48 months, $100 million in commercial value from sawlogs will be lost (in addition to small diameter biomass in the years that follow).
 This income pays for the clearing of dead timber and the thinning of green wood, which, in turn, has immense importance in allowing local people access to their forests for firewood cutting, grazing, hunting, and many other traditional uses.
 This is not just an economic or ecological issue – it’s about social justice.
 Do we turn our back on lifeways that have come to define New Mexico, or do we lean into the hard work of reconceiving how we treat the land and the people who rely on it?
 In order to revive our communities and landscapes we are seeking to revitalize the forest industry in the Sangre de Cristo Mountains with a focus on areas damaged by recent fires but realize we need to focus on the entire landscape in order to devise a comprehensive approach.

-We request support for the time and travel to build an Investor-Grade Community Action Plan for the next three months from November through January with February for reporting and review.
-This will enable our team of recognized experts from across the continent, in partnership with local conservationists, community members, landowners, loggers, mill owners, scientists, and many others to build a consensus-based long-term coordinated strategy for forest management and restoration.
+We propose a Forest-to-Market Community Action Plan that comes form coordinating publc and private sector efforts in a way that transcends current planning silos and roadblocks to implementation.
+Proper funding by US Forest Service and state government will enable our team of recognized experts from across the continent, in partnership with local conservationists, community members, landowners, loggers, mill owners, scientists, and many others to build a consensus-based long-term strategy for forest management and restoration.
 Unlike typical forest fire responses, this strategy will address the major barriers to forest and community revitalization, including:

 · Improved access to markets